koonix/lfutils/README.md

 `lfrun` is a wrapper script for running lf, which initializes lflast and ueberzug for image previews.

-`lflast` prints the last directory the last instance of lf was in.
+`lflast` prints the last directory the last instance lf was in.

 put this in your .bashrc or .zshrc: